 There are many benefits to students studying music in their day-to-day lives.
 In the case of a campus closure, we believe these benefits would be of even greater significance.
 Providing music tuition is important for our students during this time to maintain continuity of learning for when we return to face-to-face lessons.

 The key benefits of private music lessons include:

 - Provision of a creative outlet for students

 It is imperative that students take care of their instruments during this time, as access to music stores for accessories and repairs may be restricted.
 CHAC’s recommended store for supplies and repairs is Vivace Music Underwood.

 Our contact at Vivace Music is Ms Tina Inns.
 She is happy to assist with repairs and accessories for all instruments taught at CHAC.

 If you have a school loan instrument that requires repairs, please contact us directly and will be able to assist with delivery and remuneration.

 Ensembles and Choirs

-There will be opportunities for Performance Music Ensembles and Choirs to collaborate online during a campus closure.
-These collaborations may include;
+Opportunities for Performance Music Ensembles and Choirs to collaborate online during the Home Learning Program may include;

 - Online rehearsals and performances